-Most of the Schemes given here are in the form of amendments to the most recent complete Scheme, as altered by any previous amendments.
-This means that it is sometimes necessary to track changes through several amendments in order to work out the actual rules and rates that applied at a given point in time.
-The amendments were periodically consolidated into new Schemes -- which were in turn themselves subject to amendments, with further consolidated Schemes made at intervals.
+Most Schemes given here are amendments to the most recent complete Scheme, as altered by any previous amendments.
+This means it is sometimes necessary to track changes through several amendments in order to work out the actual rules and rates that applied at a given point in time.
+The amendments were periodically consolidated into new Schemes – themselves in turn subject to amendments, with further consolidated Schemes made at intervals.

 The PDFs here are taken from the complete editions available on the Gazette web site.
 As these contain many other legal notices and can be over 100 pages long, the postal Schemes have been extracted for ease of reference.
 Most were taken from the London Gazette, but in some cases (where that was not available, or misprinted) the equivalent from the Edinburgh Gazette or Belfast Gazette has been used instead.